 Ms. SIBBING.
 Thank you.
 Good afternoon, Chairman Harkin, Senator Chambliss, members of the Committee.
-I am really gratified for this opportunity to testify today on behalf of not only the National Wildlife Federation but the Agriculture and Wildlife Working Group.
+I am really gratified for this opportunity to testify today on behalf of not only the National Wildlife Federation but the Agriculture and Wildlife Working of my testimony today.